natsuhiko/rasqual/README.md

 ## Offset calculation

-Sample specific offset terms can be calculated from the count table.
+Sample specific offset terms (K.txt) can be calculated from the count table.
 See the script makeOffset.R in the *R* directory.
 The usage is:

 	# Not run!
 	$RHOME/R --vanilla --quiet --args data/your.Y.txt < R/makeOffset.R > log